10 Tips for Creating an Effective USMLE Step 1 Study Schedule

 4. Plan Study Hours, Not Days – When you’re planning your USMLE study schedule, start thinking in terms of hours instead of days, weeks and months.
-On average, students taking the USMLE Step 1 exam will need at least 500-600 hours of study, which works out to 10 hours daily over 6-8 weeks.
+On average, USMLE Step 1 study schedule consists of at least 500-600 hours of study, which works out to 10 hours daily over 6-8 weeks.
 Individual students may need more, or less.

 5. Define Your Study Timeline – A timeline gives you a clear idea of how and when to study, as well as how hard you need to work.
 For instance, if you have a deadline for taking the test or outside responsibilities such as a job or family, you will need to allocate more time for USMLE Step 1 study than a full-time student does.